Skip to content

 Each state corresponds to a subproblem, and we define a \(dp\) table to store the solutions to all subproblems.
 Each independent variable of the state is a dimension of the \(dp\) table.
 Essentially, the \(dp\) table is a mapping between states and solutions to subproblems.

-For the state \([i, j]\), it can only be derived from the cell above \([i-1, j]\) or the cell to the left \([i, j-1]\).
+For state \([i, j]\), it can only be transferred from the cell above \([i-1, j]\) or the cell to the left \([i, j-1]\).
 Therefore, the optimal substructure is: the minimum path sum to reach \([i, j]\) is determined by the smaller of the minimum path sums of \([i, j-1]\) and \([i-1, j]\).

 Based on the above analysis, the state transition equation shown in Figure 14-12 can be derived: